ankit11031998/rock_paper_scissor_game/README.md

 Rock Paper Scissor Game 🎮

-A simple, interactive Rock-Paper-Scissor game built using HTML, CSS, and JavaScript.
-The game is played for 5 rounds, with real-time score tracking, visual animations, and a final winner announcement.
+A simple, interactive Rock-Paper-Scissor game built using HTML, CSS, and JavaScript.The game is played for 5 rounds, with real-time score tracking, visual animations, and a final winner announcement.

 ⭐ Features

-Dynamic UI with animations and glowing effects
+•	Dynamic UI with animations and glowing effects

-Scoreboard to track User vs Computer
+•	Scoreboard to track User vs Computer

-5-round match system with final result display
+•	5-round match system with final result display

-Progress bar indicating game progress
+•	Progress bar indicating game progress

-Reset option to restart the game anytime
+•	Reset option to restart the game anytime

 🎯 How to Play

-Click on Rock, Paper, or Scissor to make your move.
+•	Click on Rock, Paper, or Scissor to make your move.

-The computer will randomly choose its move.
+•	The computer will randomly choose its move.

-Scores update after each round.
+•	Scores update after each round.

-After 5 rounds, the game declares the winner.
+•	After 5 rounds, the game declares the winner.

-Click Reset Game to play again.
+•	Click Reset Game to play again.

+🛠️ Technologies Used
 | Technology | Purpose                    |
 | ---------- | -------------------------- |
 | HTML       | Structure                  |